What is the FHSS scheme?

 Super withdrawals under the FHSS scheme

 All contributions to super will count towards the ordinary contribution caps that apply.
-The maximum amounts you’re able to contribute (within the ordinary caps) and withdraw as part of the FHSS scheme are:
+The maximum amounts you’re able to contribute (within the ordinary caps) and withdraw as part of the FHSS scheme are $15,000 per financial year, and up to $50,000 in total.

 Applying to withdraw your funds